-LSW paid no dividends to National Life in 2019 or 2018.
-National Life paid a \$188 million and \$35 million cash dividend to NLVF in 2019 and 2018, respectively.
+LSW paid no dividends to National Life in 2020 or 2019.
+National Life paid no dividends to NLVF in 2020.
+In 2019, National Life paid a \$188 million cash dividend to NLVF.
 In 2019, National Life's ownership of Longhorn Reinsurance Company was transferred as a dividend to NLVF.
 For U.S. GAAP, the dividends were eliminated in consolidation.
-Dividends declared by National Life in excess of the greater of ten percent of statutory surplus or statutory net gain from operations require pre-approval by the Commissioner of the Vermont Department of Financial Regulation.
+Dividends declared by National Life and LSW in excess of the greater of ten percent of statutory surplus or statutory net gain from operations require pre-approval by the Commissioner of the Vermont Department of Financial Regulation and Commissioner of the Texas Department of Insurance, respectively.